ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/inference.md

 ---
-sidebar_label: Using schema inference
-sidebar_position: 30
-title: Using schema inference
+title: JSON schema inference
 slug: /en/integrations/data-formats/json/inference
-description: Using schema inference
+description: How to use JSON schema inference
-keywords: [json, clickhouse, inserting, loading, formats, schema, inference]
+keywords: [json, schema, inference, schema inference]
 ---

-# Using schema inference

 ClickHouse can automatically determine the structure of JSON data.
 This can be used to query JSON data directly e.g. on disk with `clickhouse-local` or S3 buckets, and/or automatically create schemas prior to loading the data into ClickHouse.

 ## When to use type inference

 * **Consistent structure** - The data from which you are going to infer types contains all the columns that you are interested in.
 Data with additional columns added after the type inference will be ignored and can't be queried.
-* **Consistent types** - Data types for specific columns need to be compatible
+* **Consistent types** - Data types for specific columns need to be compatible.

 :::note Important
-If you have more dynamic JSON, to which new keys are added without sufficient warning to modify the schema e.g. Kubernetes labels in logs, we recommend reading ["Designing your schema"](docs/en/integrations/data-formats/json/schema).
+If you have more dynamic JSON, to which new keys are added without sufficient warning to modify the schema e.g. Kubernetes labels in logs, we recommend reading [**Designing JSON schema**](/docs/en/integrations/data-formats/json/schema).
 :::

 ## Detecting types

-Our previous examples used a simple version of the [Python PyPI dataset](https://clickpy.clickhouse.com/) in ndjson format.
+Our previous examples used a simple version of the [Python PyPI dataset](https://clickpy.clickhouse.com/) in NDJSON format.
 In this section, we explore a more complex dataset with nested structures - the [arXiv dataset](https://www.kaggle.com/datasets/Cornell-University/arxiv?resource=download) containing 2.5m scholarly papers.
-Each row in this dataset, distributed as ndjson, represents a published academic paper.
+Each row in this dataset, distributed as NDJSON, represents a published academic paper.
 An example row is shown below:

 ```json
 {